Upscale Puff Pastry Franks

 It is a universal truth of hosting: no matter how complex or expensive your charcuterie board may be, if you place a platter of hot, golden pastry franks on the table, it will be the very first thing to disappear.
 There is an undeniable magnetism to nostalgic comfort food, and smart hosts lean into that rather than fighting it.

-The Pastry Architecture
+The Pastry Prep

 The Ribbon Wrap